codecov/opentelem-laravel/README.md

 # laravel-codecov-opentelemetry

-_Note: This packaged is part of the [Runtime Insights Early Access Program](https://about.codecov.io/product/feature/runtime-insights/)._

 ## Purpose

-This library aims to make interfacing with Codecov's open telemetry based projects more straightforward for Laravel based applications.
-It is currently pre-alpha and not recommended for use.
+This library aims to make interfacing with Codecov's open telemetry based projects, primarily [Impact Analysis](https://docs.codecov.com/docs/impact-analysis) more straightforward for Laravel based applications.

-This package is not intended to be a general integration library for open telemetry, zipkin, etc. If you're looking for a more general opentelemetry integration package for Laravel, we currently recommended the package that inspired this one: https://github.com/SeanHood/laravel-opentelemetry
+This package is not intended to be a general integration library for opentelemetry, zipkin, etc. If you're looking for a more general opentelemetry integration package for Laravel, we currently recommended the package that inspired this one: https://github.com/SeanHood/laravel-opentelemetry

 ## Requirements and Pre-requisites

 1. A repository that is active on [Codecov](https://codecov.io)
-2. A profiling token obtainable from Codecov.
+2. An Impact Analysis token obtainable from your repository's settings page in the Codecov UI.
 3. PHP version >=7.4
 4. pcov installed as a PHP extension (see _Installation_ below)

 ## Installation

+_Note: For a full implementation example, see [codecov/laravel-rti-example](https://github.com/codecov/laravel-rti-example)_

 ### Project Dependencies